edublancas/song-lyrics/scoping.md

 * Which are the most happy/sad song?
 * How different are lyrics from the same artist?
 * Which artists are most similar to each other?
+* Can we link certain historical events to an increase in lyrics themes?
+* Do artists that are geographically close share themes in common?

 ## Which data representation we need to answer such questions?